Salauyou/config-tables/README.md

 - `Copy as SQL Select` to generate SQL SELECT by header
 - `Copy as SQL Insert` to generate SQL INSERT for selected rows

+## common
+Lexer + standalone parser (TBD) for `.table` files

+TODO:
+- Inner references for long cell values
+- Multiple tables in one file
+-
 ## config-tables-maven-plugin
 Maven plugin to generate SQL scripts given set of tables and metadata (TBD)